benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ## Requirements

 You can read and learn from this guide with no special requirements.
-However, to perform  steps shown in this guide yourself, you will need the following:
+However, to perform the steps shown in this guide yourself, you will need the following:

 1. Access to an existing Adobe Analytics account, or a demo account
 1. A basic understanding of web analytics concepts, such as page views, bounce rates, conversions, and funnels